Develop and improve skills and techniques in drawing and drawing for painting.

 What this course could lead to

 Join other Art classes at Mary Ward Centre and elsewhere.
-There is an accredited programme of art Pre-foundation and Foundation Access to HE at Mary Ward Centre.
+There is an accredited and progression programme of art e.g. Pre-foundation, Foundation and Advanced Practice at Mary Ward Centre.

 Incorporate drawing practice into further desired art activity and projects.
 For example, build sketchbooks into a visual life-diary!.

 There is detailed information in reception about all our courses at the Mary Ward Centre and a library of prospectus for other London Colleges to help you continue your studies.
-If you need more detailed advice, please ask a member of reception staff and a half-hour interview can be arranged for you.
+If you need more detailed advice, please talk to your tutor.

 Information about learning opportunities can be obtained from Learn Direct: www.learndirect.co.uk Tel: 0800 101 901, and from the following websites: www.floodlight.co.uk, www.hotcourses.co.uk, www.citylit.ac.uk, www.wmcollege.ac.uk, www.morleycollege.ac.uk